Autism Across the Life Span: What Gets Better, What Gets Worse, and What to Expect

 The Role of Camouflage in How Autism Presents

-Camouflaging is a set of skills that enable autistic individuals to appear more neurotypical in social settings.
+Camouflaging is a set of skills autistic individuals use to hide or change their own characteristics, preferences, or needs to fit in or feel more comfortable in neurotypical social settings.
 Those skills are usually categorized as

 - assimilation (strategies that help people fit into social environments);